Wolf-Rayet -- compact object binaries as progenitors of binary compact objects: Discussion

-Figure \ref{fig:spins_qchieff} shows this relation in a $q-\chi_{\rm eff}$ plane, superimposing the values obtained from the BBHs simulated in all the 96 sets considered in this work (Table \ref{tab:parameterspace}) and spun up via Eq.~\ref{eqn:baveraspin}.
-In this $q-\chi_{\rm eff}$ plane, we can see that most of our BBHs exhibit $\chi_{\rm eff} = 0$ (non-spinning BHs) or have spin aligned with the orbital momentum ($\cos \theta_2 \approx 1$) and BH masses that do not differ more than $\lesssim 50 \%$\footnote{The spin orientation $\cos(\theta_2)$ was calculated following Equation 1.16 of \citealt{Mapelli2021_reviewBBHformulacostheta}, assuming that only the natal kicks can change the spin orientation.}.

-GW observations suggest the most BHs have relatively low spins ($\chi \approx 0.2$) and it might exist a $q-\chi_{\rm eff}$ correlation that slightly favours higher $\chi_{\rm eff}$ values for more asymmetric binaries \citep{Callister2021_qVSxeff,GWTC-3_interpretation}.
-If we consider low spinning secondary BHs in the analytic relation of Equation \ref{eqn:chieff_approx}, we are able to retrieve the putative $q-\chi_{\rm eff}$ correlation if we assume spin aligned with the orbital momentum (black thin lines in Figure \ref{fig:spins_qchieff}).
+GW observations suggest that most BHs have relatively low spins ($\chi \approx 0.2$) and that it might exist a $q-\chi_{\rm eff}$ correlation that favors higher $\chi_{\rm eff}$ values for more asymmetric binaries \citep{Callister2021_qVSxeff,GWTC-3_interpretation}.
+In the case of efficient angular momentum transport and Eddington-limited accretion, the first-born BH could be non-spinning and $\chi_{\rm eff}$ would be determined mainly by the properties of the second-born BH.
+Assuming also spin aligned to the orbital momentum ($\cos \theta_2 = 1$), the analytical approximation of $\chi_{\rm eff}$ (Equation \ref{eqn:chieff_approx}) indicates an intrinsic $q-\chi_{\rm eff}$ (anti-) correlation if the second-born BH the (most) least massive one.
+The magnitude of the second-born BH spin influences the shape of the (anti-) correlation in the $q-\chi_{\rm eff}$, as we show in Figure \ref{fig:spins_qchieff}.